Patch Management Software to Evaluate

 Every platform on this list solves the patching problem differently.
 NinjaOne dominates at scale with best-in-class endpoint visibility.
 Action1 delivers enterprise-grade automation at startup-friendly pricing.
 ManageEngine covers the widest third-party application library.
 Atera bundles patching into a full operational stack.
 Ivanti brings AI-driven risk prioritization to complex enterprise environments.

-But the persistent challenge for most IT departments is not just patching.
+But the persistent challenge for most MSPs and IT departments is not just patching.
 The real operational drain comes from managing patches in one tool, tickets in another, endpoints in a third, and security policies in a fourth.
-That fragmentation creates the gaps that attackers exploit and the inefficiencies that keep IT teams stuck in reactive mode.
+That fragmentation creates the gaps that attackers exploit and the inefficiencies that keep technicians stuck in reactive mode.

-Want to stop firefighting and start governing your IT team’s environments from a single, secure platform?
+Want to stop firefighting and start governing your IT environment from a single, secure platform?

 Start a free trial and see the difference unified IT management makes in just one week.